msinton/boris-bikes/structured_streaming.md

 With watermarking there becomes a point in time, a **cut-off point** after which new data that would otherwise change a row is now ignored.
-To understand when this cut-off point will occur you need to consider what time window the row falls into.
+To understand when this cut-off point will occur you need to consider the row's time window.

+See the [example](#append-mode-aggregation-with-watermark) for more.

 ##### Row can be written to Result Table when:

     row_window_end <= watermark

-since any new data in the time window of the row will now be ignored.
+since *any new data* that has an *event-time* **within** the *row's time window* will now be ignored.

-Note that the diagram on the Spark programming guide that illustrates this appears to be wrong in suggesting the rows are written later than should be possible.
+(Note that the diagram on the Spark programming guide that illustrates this appears to be wrong in suggesting the Result Table is updated one trigger *later* than should be possible.)

 #### Watermarking Notes and tips